 If any new code is introduced, such as an an upgrade, the majority of the miners and nodes (computers running the protocol) must be in consensus to implement the upgrade.

 For example, if somebody wanted to change the protocol to have a limit of 21 billion bitcoins, rather than 21 million, they would introduce the idea to the network, who would either agree to change their version of the network protocol or not.

 Once the majority are in agreement (more than 50% of the network) the new code will be implemented, and the new Bitcoin protocol will take shape from then on.

 If the majority cannot agree to it, the change proposal will not be implemented, and so the Bitcoin protocol will remain the same.

 This is decentralized, direct democracy, and it ensures that no central authority can print more bitcoins at will, and pretty much guarantees Bitcoin’s limit of 21 million will never be changed.

-The Most Secure Network Ever Created
+Bitcoin Is The Most Secure Network Ever Created

 Between them, they process more than 80,704,290 petaFLOPS.
 That’s eighty-million, seven-hundred-and-four-thousand-two-hundred-and-ninety petaFLOPS.
 Every second!